 5. Respect for Law and Policy

-Officials and Employees must comply with all applicable laws, regulations, and policies in the performance of their duties.
+Appointed officials and employees must comply with all applicable laws, regulations, and policies in the performance of their duties.

 They shall uphold the principles of justice and due process, and respect the rights and dignity of every individual.